File your taxes with confidence.

 You can download tax forms from many places, including the IRS website.
-Many of those sites don’t help you fill out the forms, however.
-They also don’t offer a maximum refund guarantee, which is available through TaxAct.
+However, many of those sites don’t help you fill out the forms.
+TaxAct® can help you fill out your tax forms if you file using our intuitive tax prep software.

-Below is a list of the most common IRS tax forms you may need to file your taxes.
+Below is a list of the most common IRS tax forms you may need to file your taxes this year.

 - Form 941 – Employer’s Quarterly Federal Tax Form

 - Form 1040 – Long – Individual Federal Income Tax Return

 - Form 1040-SR – Tax Return for Seniors

 - Form 1040-ES – Estimated Tax for Individuals

 - Form 1040-X – File Amended Tax Return